-Airlines also offer various degrees of waived luggage fees for military.
+Airlines also offer various degrees of waived baggage fees for military.
 They are so varied in fact, it is necessary to review each company’s policies, perhaps with verbal confirmation from an agent.
 Typically, the active duty member’s luggage is the only bag that flies free.
-Added bonus: we’ve had ticket agents waive fees at the counter because we used our Military IDs, regardless of policy.
+Added bonus— we’ve had ticket agents waive fees at the counter because we used our Military IDs, regardless of policy.

-• Train Travel: Amtrak extends a 10 percent savings for active duty military members and their dependents with IDs on the lowest price on most itineraries, but restrictions do apply, such as trips that are partnered with VIA Rail Canada.
+Amtrak extends a 10 percent savings for active duty military members and their dependents with IDs on the lowest price on most itineraries, but restrictions do apply, such as trips that are partnered with VIA Rail Canada.
 A useful perk that is also discounted is the option to use the Auto Train.
-Transporting a car via rail make a long distance PCS a little easier.
+Transporting a car via rail make a long-distance PCS a little easier.
 Amtrak also encourages military members to head to straight to the front of the ticket line.

-For AFVC, take some time and review the suggested resorts or hotels on a few other websites.
-The suggested destinations are not restricted to military members and other tourists will post opinions and thoughts on websites such as TripAdvisor.
+For AFVC planning, take some time and review the suggested resorts or hotels on a few other websites.
+The suggested destinations are not restricted to military members, and other tourists will post opinions and thoughts on websites such as TripAdvisor.

-• Non-Military Sponsored: If you’re a loyal Delta Airlines flyer, and even if you are not, you might be interested in contacting their vacation planning offshoot, Delta Vacations.
+If you’re a loyal Delta Airlines flyer, and even if you are not, you might be interested in contacting their vacation planning offshoot, Delta Vacations.
 Delta Vacations will plan each component of the trip to include air, hotel, and car rentals.
-They apply a military discount that varies on each booking, but they also make the deal sweeter by adding 500 extra SkyMiles to your account.
+They apply a military discount that varies on each booking, but they also make the deal sweeter by adding bonus SkyMiles to your account.

 Major hotel and resort chains continue to promote military rates, but some are more visible or substantial in reductions than others.
 For example, it is widely known Sandals and Beaches Resorts administers a 10 percent discounted rate to military personnel.
 For smaller chains or properties, it is worth a phone call directly to the hotel to inquire, as they may extend a consideration not advertised.
 This often happens to us when we ask at a boutique or luxury property.

-• Installation Providers: It is easy to forget military resources such as the Army’s MWR’s Leisure Travel Office (or other branches equivalents), because we become used to seeing their advertisements, but it is such a disservice to your family not to check in there every once in a while to see what discounts have been released.
+It is easy to forget military resources the Army’s MWR’s Leisure Travel Office (or other branches equivalents), because we become used to seeing their advertisements, but it is such a disservice to your family not to check in there every once in a while to see what discounts have been released.
 Reduced fees on many things from movie tickets to Disney vacations are available.

 These offices tend to be regional in nature, offering excursions to nearby amusement parks, dinner theatres and sporting events, but access to national attractions are available as well.
 Leisure Travel Offices on installations near popular travel destinations such as San Diego, Washington, DC, and Tampa are stocked with discounts on expensive tourist activities.

-• Commercial Vendor: Gratefully, Anheuser-Busch continues its Waves of Honor program for free admission into its family of parks.
-Although most military are familiar with these great opportunities, I wanted to remind us all to use these benefits wisely.
+Gratefully, Anheuser-Busch continues its Waves of Honor program for free admission into its family of parks.
+Although most military are familiar with these great opportunities, I want to remind us all to use these benefits wisely.
 It’s one park per year access.
-The kids grow fast and may age out of some of the properties.
+The kids grow fast, and may age out of some of the properties.
 For instance, Sesame Place in Pennsylvania is really designed for kids 2-7.
 Don’t miss out on free admission because you weren’t aware of the park options.